 What about this word tree?
 (Jehovah’s Witnesses like to say stake)

-So some commentators will try and tell us that yes ‘it is a tree’ because you use the tree to make the Stake, Cross, Platform or Board.
+So some commentators will try and tell us that yes ‘it is a tree’ because you use the tree to make the Stake, Cross, Platform, or Board.
 Stake, Cross, Platform, or Board, All of them are wrong!

 Question: What is the Greek word for wood that is living?

 The Greek word xulon literally means wood (xulon) For TREE.
-It is frequently used to describe the Living wood of a tree, and not the dead wood of a stake or cross.
+It is frequently used to describe the Living wood of a tree and not the deadwood of a stake or cross.

 Example: (Living wood= Xulon)

-“There the Tree of life, which bare twelve manner of fruits, and yielded her fruit every month: and leaves of the Tree were for the healing of the nations.”
+“There the Tree of life, which bare twelve manners of fruits, and yielded her fruit every month: and leaves of the Tree were for the healing of the nations.”
 (Here the Greek word XULON is used for Tree.)

 “Blessed are those who wash their robes, that they may have the right to the tree of life, and may enter by the gates into the city.”

-“…And if anyone takes away from the words of this book of this prophecy, God shall take away his part from the tree of life and from the holy city, which are written in this book.”
+“…And if anyone takes away from the words of this book of this prophecy, God shall take away his part from the tree of life and from the holy city, which is written in this book.”